Illegal immigrants and Bengal’s land jihadis mandates we need an NRC now

 Officials point out that there is a need to deal with this issue with an iron hand.
 In this context, we must take a look at what former Pakistan prime minister, Zulfikar Ali Bhutto had said in his book.
 He had said, "it would be wrong to think that Kashmir is the only dispute that divides India and Pakistan, though undoubtedly the most significant.
 One at least is nearly as important as the Kashmir dispute, that of Assam and some districts of India adjacent to East Pakistan.
 To these Pakistan has very good claims."

-Sheikh Mujibur Rahman in his book, Eastern Pakistan: Its Population and Economics, said, "because Eastern Pakistan must have sufficimade ent land for its expansion and because Assam has abundant forests and mineral resources, coal, petroleum etc., Eastern Pakistan must include Assam to be financially and economically strong".
+Sheikh Mujibur Rahman in his book, Eastern Pakistan: Its Population and Economics, said, "because Eastern Pakistan must have sufficient land for its expansion and because Assam has abundant forests and mineral resources, coal, petroleum etc., Eastern Pakistan must include Assam to be financially and economically strong".

 Former Governor of Assam, S K Sinha had said that secular parties and the minorities do not see any danger from illegal migration.
 They believe that most of the so-called illegal migrants are Bengali speaking Indian Muslims and this issue has been unnecessarily blown out of proportion.
 They fear that in the garb of deporting foreigners, Indian Muslims will be harassed.